vubao2303/code-quiz/README.md

 * In Javascript file
     <ol>
     <li> Name variables as pointer for functions.
 Use querySelector to traverse the Dom and apoint the elements
+    <li> Apply hide and show function to display new content only when a function is activate
     <li> Set timer for the clock countdown using setInterval function
     <li> Use eventListener function for user input button choices
     <li> Apply conditional statements to provide result of user input choices